 It’ll be tempting at the end of a long day to say “no thanks, we’ve covered everything”, but you should ensure you ask at least 3-4 questions.

 (Even if you’re not genuinely curious, having questions shows that you are engaged, hungry and interested in the company and the role.)

 - Remember to practice your GSK online tests.

 Good luck for the future!

-I hope you’ve found this free GSK assessment centre guide helpful?
-If you have, I’d appreciate it if you could take a minute to like our Facebook Page and share it with your Friends.
+We hope you’ve found this free GSK assessment centre guide helpful?
+If you have, we’d appreciate it if you could take a minute to like our Facebook Page and share it with your Friends.
 You can find us here.

 Thank you so much and good luck at your GSK assessment centre!